worldamazing/plan/docs/overview.md

 The funding of the World Amazing is thus designed to be an anti-fragile and opportunistic process, ready to grow from a single seed or to be planted as a fully-grown tree.

-## The First Build: From Blueprints to Beachheads
+## The First Communities: From Blueprints to Beachheads
 With the first conversations sparking and the first capital flowing, the Genesis Phase enters its most exciting stage: the creation of the first tangible, real-world manifestations of the World Amazing.
 This is the work of transforming vision and resources into living, breathing communities.

 This is the **Implementation Phase**, focused on establishing the first **GP Beachheads.**